nssuwan186-dev/hf-mcp-server/huggingface.md

-# Rules for Hugging Face
+## Rules for Hugging Face

-The Hugging Face Hub provides up to date information on Models, Datasets and Papers.

-Documentation for Hugging Face libraries and products is available - and MUST be consulted when the User asks questions that use Hugging Face libraries such as Transformers, Hub, Training and Optimization and so on.
-Use the Documentation Search Tool to consult its current best practice tips for searching.
+The Hugging Face MCP Tool can be customised at https://huggingface.co/settings/mcp

+`hf_doc_search` contains recent information more recent than your knowledge cut off date.
+Use it when finding out about Hugging Face libraries and command line tools.

+The `huggingface_hub` comes with a CLI accessible with the `hf` command that can be used to manage model and dataset repositories and use inference providers.
+It can be installed with `uv tool install huggingface_hub` or `pip install -U huggingface_hub`.
+Use `hf --help` to see available commands or `hf auth whoami` to check login status.